 © Ilkajb | Dreamstime.com

-Are you dealing with one or more low magnesium symptoms such as a headache and leg cramps?
+Are you dealing with one or more low magnesium symptoms,headaches, for example, or leg cramps, or insomnia?
 This key mineral is necessary for more than 300 biochemical reactions in the body, from steadying your heart rhythm to supporting your immune system and keeping your bones strong to helping with nerve conduction and muscle relaxation.